wgoldie/syllog/README.md

 - `"name"` must be unique within the scope of all variable and factor names.
 - `"variableType"` must be one of `["LATENT", "EVIDENCE", "QUERY"]`.

-Latent nodes will be marginalized out.
+Latent nodes are marked for marginalizing out.

-Evidence nodes will be conditioned over.
+Evidence nodes are marked for conditioning over.

-Query nodes will be computed.
+Query nodes are marked for targeted computation (by marginalizing and conditioning the nodes that are D-connected to these).

 ### Factors
 ```javascript